Common Paraguayan Slang Words

 Paraguay is a bilingual country that has two official languages: Spanish and Paraguayan Guaraní.
 The majority of the population speaks the indigenous language, Guaraní.

 Guaraní is a very old language that has survived mostly due to Paraguay’s relative isolation.
-Paraguay is located between Argentina, Brazil, and Bolivia and completely landlocked, resulting in minimal outside influence.
+Paraguay is located between Argentina, Brazil, and Bolivia and is completely landlocked, resulting in minimal outside influence.

 While Paraguayan Guaraní is taught in schools, many people speak what’s called Jopará—an everyday mix of Spanish and Guaraní.